telerik/report-server-docs/scheduled-tasks-management.md

 The **Scheduling** view allows you to create, modify and delete scheduled tasks.
 A scheduled task specifies when a specific report should be rendered and in what document format.
 The created documents are stored in the Report Server's storage and can be sent as email attachments to different subscribers.
 A scheduled task can be run only once or on a recurrent basis, for example: daily, weekly, monthly or yearly.
 Within the recurrence rule, you set the intervals and range for how often a report execution is to occur.

-A task consists of the following elements:
+A task has the following settings:

 -   Name - the name of the task.
 It should be unique among the tasks